Ayush-Aditya/RAG-application/README.md

-3. The final component of the system was  to build a Streamlit UI for running various scripts and apply some pre-built contexts and commands to summarization and question answering, integrating the whole logic of all the components.
+3. The final component of the system was  to build a Streamlit UI for running various scripts and apply some pre-built contexts and commands for summarization and question answering, integrating the whole logic of all the components.
 Unfortunately, due to time constraints and other reasons, I am unable to complete the UI for the application now but I will surely update the repo with the UI in the future.